Early Electronic Television

 Though our set had an original escutcheon for the channel selector, two other collectors had GE sets that were missing theirs.
 After quite a bit of research, we were finally able to find a company that could make replicas.
 Here is the replica, along with the original plate:

 The Chassis.
-Here are pictures, schematic diagram and technical information.
+Here are pictures and technical information.
 The chassis will be cleaned with water and a mild detergent using soft brushes to get into small places.
 Then, all paper capacitors will be replaced with modern ones (see the procedure for this).
 Each electrolytic capacitor will be tested for leakage and capacity.
 New electrolytics will be installed inside the old ones.

 This chassis has been modified to add an audio output stage, using a design similar to that used in the HM-185.
 In the HM-185, the 6H6 detector was replaced with a 6SQ7 detector/audio amplifier, and a 6V6 was added.
 In our set, the 6H6 is retained, and a 6SF5 audio amplifier and 6V6 audio output tube have been added.
 The HM-171 chassis already had one extra hole for a tube socket, and in our set a second hole was installed.
 The chassis has two additional holes on the front for a volume control and a tone control.
 We suspect that the audio circuit was added in the 50s, based on the components used.